 Chair, Valerie Herzog 1.
 Charge: Evaluate PPM 8-11.IV.E.1 Student Evaluations to determine if other faculty, if needed, could also view course evaluations.

 "In an attempt to chart ongoing teaching performance, student evaluations shall be administered and compiled by an impartial third party.
 Each year, all contract, non-tenured, and adjunct faculty members will have student evaluations administered in every course taught, and each tenured faculty member shall have student evaluations administered in at least two of the courses.
 The two courses to be evaluated each year will be determined through consultation between each faculty member and his/her department chair.
 If the faculty member and the chair cannot come to agreement on which two courses should be evaluated by the students, the choice of courses to be evaluated will be subject to binding arbitration by the dean, after consultation with the faculty member and the chair.
 The results of those evaluations shall be seen by the chair, the faculty member, and those specified in the review process.
+The Department Chair, in consultation with the Dean, may also choose to share the evaluations with those who have oversight/input into course assignments, hiring, evaluating, and/or retaining of faculty.
 The summaries shall be kept on file in the office of the chair.
 In the case of the faculty member who is on tenure track or who is seeking promotion, the chair shall send to the faculty member’s professional file summaries of that faculty member’s student evaluations mentioned above, plus department averages for similar courses."

 Review PPM 8-11,IV,E. Teaching (Evaluation of Faculty Members) with respect to minimum hours of teaching required for a probationary year to count towards tenure.
 Determine if further clarification or policy revision are necessary.
 Suggested changes are below: